Haivision/srt/docs/BuildOptions.md

 to the 10.0.1.0 broadcast, but the source address will be then 10.0.1.15 because this is the first local address assigned to this route path.

-When this happens, the caller can see that it has sent the handshake packets to 10.0.1.20, but the returning packet has 10.0.1.15 as source, and this will be treated as an attack attempt, so the handshake response will be rejected.
+When this happens, the caller peer will see a mismatch between the source 10.0.1.15 address and the address it tried to contact, that is, 10.0.1.20.
+It will be then treated as an attack attempt and rejected.

+This problem can be slightly mitigated by binding the listening socket to the exact address.
+So, if you bind it to 10.0.1.20 in the above example, then wherever you try to send the packet over such a socket, it will always have the source address 10.0.1.20 (and the fix provided by this option will also not apply in this case).
+However, this problem still exists if the listener socket is bound to the "whole machine", that is, it's set to "any" address.

-This fixes this problem by forcefully setting the source IP address in such a response packet to 10.0.1.20 as in the above example and this will be interpreted by the caller correctly.
+This option fixes this problem by forcefully setting the source IP address in such a response packet to 10.0.1.20 as in the above example and this will be interpreted by the caller peer correctly.

-This feature is turned off because the impact on performance here is not well enough determined.
-The problem here is that this causes that the CMSG information be read from and set on every packet in case when the socket was bound to the "any" address.
+This feature is turned off by default because the impact on performance here is currently unknown.
+The problem here is that this causes that the CMSG information be read from and set on every packet in case when the socket was bound to the "any" address, so effectively it will be extracted from every incoming packet, as long as it is not bound to a specific address, including data packets coming in within the frames of an existing connection.

 `--enable-profile` (default: OFF)
 -------------------------------

 Enables code instrumentation for profiling.

 This is available only for GNU-compatible compilers.